aeria-org/aeria/README.md

 #### Is Aeria a programming language?

-Some common concern people have when being presented to something like Aeria is: "Am I going to learn a whole new language just to use that thing?".
+A common concern people have when being introduced to something like Aeria is: "Am I going to learn a whole new language just to use that thing?".
 Aeria has a very flat learning curve because it is not a fully-fledged programming language.
 It has only two main concepts: **collections** and **contracts**.
 Learning the whole thing can be done in half an hour or even less.

 You probably won't have a hard time guessing what the code below does: